tuongphantrue/apps-gone-free-emailer/README.md

    unlocked for now) can't be verified the same way, since a free download always shows $0.00 regardless - those go out on iGeeksBlog's own editorial word.
+2. **AppDovo scrape** - mixes iOS/Android and free/merely-discounted
+   deals in one list, filtered here to iOS + exactly 100% off.
+Worth knowing the one real caveat: this listing page's own links go to AppDovo's site, not the App Store, so there's no `apps.apple.com` link to read a certain id from the way there is on iGeeksBlog.
+   `parse_appdovo()` instead reads a leading digit run AppDovo embeds in its own cached icon filenames (e.g.
+   `.../6774355361AppIcon-....jpg`), which matches Apple's id format closely enough to be a reasonable bet - but it's a bet, not a certainty.
+Because of that, AppDovo entries go through a stricter check than iGeeksBlog's: the guessed id has to resolve via iTunes Lookup *and* the looked-up name has to reasonably match what was scraped, or the entry gets dropped rather than risking a broken or mismatched link (see `SOURCES_WITH_CERTAIN_IDS` / `enrich_and_verify()`).
+Verified against a fixture built from AppDovo's real fetched content, but not against raw HTML the way iGeeksBlog eventually was - same debug-artifact safety net applies if the real markup turns out to disagree.
-2. **Apple's own top-paid chart feed** - auto-discovers popular paid apps directly from Apple (`rss.applemarketingtools.com`, no scraping involved at all), remembers each one's price between runs, and reports any that drop to $0.00.
-Structurally immune to the kind of HTML/markup breakage that hit the scraper three separate times while this was being built - there's no page to change.
+3. **Apple's own top-paid chart feed** - auto-discovers popular paid apps directly from Apple (`rss.applemarketingtools.com`, no scraping involved at all), remembers each one's price between runs, and reports any that drop to $0.00.
+Structurally immune to the kind of HTML/markup breakage that hit the scrapers repeatedly while this was being built - there's no page to change.

-The two sources have different blind spots on purpose: iGeeksBlog catches smaller/niche apps a human bothered to feature; the chart catches popular apps regardless of whether any editor ever wrote about them.
-Either one failing (site down, markup changed, Apple's API having a bad day) no longer means an empty inbox - see "Both sources failing" in Troubleshooting for the one case that still does.
+The three sources have different blind spots on purpose: iGeeksBlog and AppDovo each catch apps a human/algorithm bothered to feature that the other might not; the chart catches popular apps regardless of whether any site ever wrote about them.
+Any one (or two) failing - site down, markup changed, Apple's API having a bad day - no longer means an empty inbox, as long as at least one source still comes through - see "Every source found 0 apps this run" in Troubleshooting for the case where none do.

 This is a personal notification tool, not a guarantee of catching every app that goes free, and not purchase advice - always check the App